ihatesudo/stoplight.io/netlify/blog-posts/a-simple-api-design-walkthrough.md

     image: /images/architect-designing.jpg
     username: '@stoplightio'
 ---

+**_This blog post references a legacy product that is no longer accepting new users.
+To view Stoplight's current offering, head to the homepage._**

 Engineering teams need to collaborate amongst themselves and across departments to create great software.
 The frontend team may not create the API, but they should have a say in what it can do.
 Similarly, product and other non-engineering roles may have the most knowledge of the requirements.